rtts/photog-perl/README.md

 Photog! generates a unique, hierarchical, and chronologically sorted photography website, complete with thumbnails and watermarked images, based on a user's $HOME/Pictures folder.
+You can see it in production on the website of [Super Formosa Photography](http://www.superformosa.nl/).

 ##Installation instructions